Richard-Burd/react-redux-portfolio-project/README.md

     c.) shows an attitude for a specified airframe (specified as a parameter passed into a JS function) d.)

-3.)
-Create the necessary store, action & reducer files needed to fetch airframes & display them in a component

 ## Completed Tasks

 x.) create folder structure in React app based on this workspace: